markelmencia/rvik/README.md

 - toString() methods for each instruction type that prints out the whole 32-bit instruction array (subject to change if inconvenient)
 - The 32 register array
+- Make 32-bit instructions work as supposed to
 - Memory
 - Interface